 TEST REF 9

-Browse our active field measurement campaigns and start collaborating with students, teachers, and scientists around the world.
+Browse our active field measurement campaigns/Intensive Observation Periods (IOPs) and start collaborating with students, teachers, and scientists around the world.
 Available at both regional and global scales, we host a variety of different initiatives to foster cooperation between the GLOBE community and professional scientists.
-All of our campaigns take an inquiry-based approach to research that emphasizes hands-on learning and authentic science experiences.
+All of our campaigns and IOPs take an inquiry-based approach to research that emphasizes hands-on learning and authentic science experiences.

-Whether you're ready to jump in as a citizen scientist or want to integrate a campaign's protocols into a class project, GLOBE Field Campaigns are a great way to discover Earth's biggest mysteries.
-Learn more about our '20/'21 global campaigns below.
+Whether you're ready to jump in as a citizen scientist or want to integrate an initiative's protocols into a class project, GLOBE Field Campaigns & IOPs are a great way to discover Earth's biggest mysteries.
+Learn more about our current global projects below.

-Important: All current field campaigns have been indefinitely suspended in response to the novel coronavirus (Covid-19) pandemic.
-Visit each campaign page to learn more about how you can continue to contribute to each initiative.
+Select a campaign below to learn more about how you can continue to contribute to each initiative:

-In this campaign, students can set up comparative measurement sites between paved and grassy areas, terrestrial and aquatic area, or any other area of contrasting land cover.
+In this IOP, students can set up comparative measurement sites between paved and grassy areas, terrestrial and aquatic area, or any other area of contrasting land cover.

 Created in conjunction with NASA's ICESat-2 satellite launch, the Trees Around the GLOBE Campaign focuses on providing ground-truth tree height measurements for NASA scientists.
 By studying the height of the trees in a particular area, researchers can construct 3D models of a forest's canopy, informing them on a number of environmental factors from the land's carbon and to how the ecosystem itself functions.